oblinger/HookAnchorApp/T/Comp/MAC/MAC How To.md

 # SETUP
-## = NEW COMPUTER - How to setup a new system
+## = NEW COMPUTER - How to sync my setup a new system
-- xx PORT OB TREE TO NEW SYSTEM.
+- PORT OB TREE TO NEW SYSTEM.
 (See boot_install for latest)
 - Copy ~/ob onto the new machine at /Users/oblinger/ob
 - Copy ~.config/karabiner/karabiner.json to new machine
 - Ensure Keyboard Maestro is loading ~/ob/data/KeyboardMaestro-Master/Keyboard Maestro Macros.kmsync